rvigo/cl/README.md

 $ cl share import -f `path/to/shared.toml`
 ```

+An autocomplete script is installed with the application.
+For better usage (and a prettier layout), please, install [fzf](https://github.com/junegunn/fzf)

 ## disclaimer
 This project is in early development stage, so if you find some weird behavior, please open an `issue` describing what is happening.
 Contributions are also welcome